Reviewing your invoice

 To display an invoice:

-In the Invoices box, from the Select Invoice drop-down menu, choose the invoice you want to display
+In the Invoices box, from the Select Invoice drop-down menu

 What's in your invoice

 If the total amount due is £1.00 or greater, it will be charged to the automatic payment method you chose for your account.
 Learn more about automatic payment methods